LSHSTH002-git/2024-Dissertation-RDARV/README.md

 # AR-Robot Remote Navigation System

-This project involves the development of a remotely controlled 4-wheeled robot equipped with a camera for video feed capture and real-time processing using computer vision techniques like object detection and tracking.
+This project involves the development of a remotely controlled 4-wheeled robot equipped with a camera for video feed capture and real-time processing using augmented reality and computer vision techniques like object detection and tracking.

 ## Overview